How Social Media Marketing Is Changing with Social Shopping

 Influencer marketing has grown at an enormous rate since its inception.
 Doubling in size from $6.5 Billion in 2019 to $13.8 Billion in 2021, brands are rapidly partnering with influencers to share products in a more compelling way.

 Social shopping has started to shift how influencer relationships work, too.
 Previously, an influencer could include a product plug in a video or a post, and the exposure alone would bring huge returns to the brand.
 With social selling, however, an influencer’s post can be rendered shoppable for an even more seamless purchase from followers.

 Along with higher conversion rates, this brings a couple added benefits to brands:

 The power to purchase in-post decreases the feel of the content being sponsored.
-A user clicking through to an affiliate link or similar is a reminder that the influencer has shared something which provides some kickback, thereby decreasing the value of the “recommendation.”
+A user clicking through to an affiliate marketing write for us link or similar is a reminder that the influencer has shared something which provides some kickback, thereby decreasing the value of the “recommendation.”

 The influencer’s followers also stay embedded in the content itself, which is good for the influencer and good for the brand.
 For example, if it’s a video the user is watching, the influencer can promote a product without the user pausing or navigating away.
 This can also provide time for an upsell—imagine the possibilities if the stream of influencer content is consumed uninterrupted!

 The structure of influencer relationships in social media marketing will likely change as social selling heats up, too.
 For example, promoted posts might be configured in a way that automatically processes a commission for the influencer when in-app purchases are made.

 Keep reading for more insights into influencer marketing, backlink building and other reputation-building strategies.

 Multichannel Marketing, Meet Multichannel Sales